-Yes, you’re amazing at graphic design – but how do you fare as an entrepreneur?
+Yes, you’re terrific at graphic design – but how do you fare as an entrepreneur?
 Because when you run your own business, you’ll soon discover that you need to wear many different hats to survive.
 You’ll become a bookkeeper, an account manager, a marketer, a receptionist and a cleaner – all in one hit.
 Because it’s you, and only you running the show.

 Look and act the part

 You might be working from home, but that doesn’t mean you can adopt the scruffy look or forget your manners over the phone.
-You’re the owner of a small business and you’ll be meeting and speaking to people from all walks of life.
+You’re the owner of a small business, and you’ll be meeting and speaking to people from all walks of life.
 So dress and act accordingly.

 Be confident and assertive

 If you’re usually shy and reserved, freelancing is going to be challenging for you.
 Running a business requires you to believe in yourself and not be afraid to speak up or sell your skills and ideas.
 If someone hires a freelancer, they expect that person to be highly experienced and able to carry out the job at hand.
 There’s no room for hesitation or insecurity when clients are looking at you for all the answers.

 If you don’t drive your business, you will be driven out of business. – B.C.Forbes

 Now is not the time to be quiet or humble.
 If you want to generate business and build your profile locally, you’re going to have to learn how to market yourself.
 Marketing, as you’ll soon discover, is going to play an incredibly important role in making your business a success.
 More on that later.